amd/ryzen-ai-documentation/docs/getstartex.rst

 |

-The following are the steps and the required files to run the example.
+The following are the steps and the required files to run the example:

 .. list-table::
    :widths: 20 25 25